The Almost Pocketable Scope

 Seriously, we didn't think such a tiny scope would be all that great.
-It's only about 8 inches long.
+With the eyepiece, it's just over 9 inches long.
 But when we looked through it, we went "WOW!"
 Everything was bright and sharp.
 And it's waterproof and nitrogen purged, with optics worthy of the best of Nikon.

 We wanted one, and before long we bought one.
 Diane took it on a birding trip to Guatemala in June of 2008, along with a lightweight carbon fiber tripod.
 She carried the outfit all day up and down the steep slopes of the Atitlan volcano.
 At the end of each day, it still felt light and easy to carry.
 And the views were spectacular.